 FAQs

-2. How does no-code Twitter scraping compare to API-based methods?
+4. How does no-code Twitter scraping compare to API-based methods?

 API methods provide official, structured data access but come with rate limits and need developer expertise.
 For non-technical users needing scalable public data, no-code scraping is often more practical.
-If you feel troublesome using Twitter scraper API, it is a good option to use no-code Twitter scraping tools like Octoparse that allow users to extract large volumes of public Twitter data quickly and easily—no programming or API keys required.
+If you feel troublesome using the Twitter scraper API, it is a good option to use no-code Twitter scraping tools like Octoparse that allow users to extract large volumes of public Twitter data quickly and easily—no programming or API keys required.